awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 **environment**<a name="environment"></a>
 [AWS Elastic Beanstalk](#Beanstalk): A specific running instance of an [application](#application)\.
 The application has a CNAME and includes an application version and a customizable configuration \(which is inherited from the default container type\)\.
-[AWS CodeDeploy \(CodeDeploy\)](#AWSCodeDeploy): Instances in a deployment group in a blue/green deployment\.
+[AWS CodeDeploy](#AWSCodeDeploy): Instances in a deployment group in a blue/green deployment\.
 At the start of a blue/green deployment, the deployment group is made up of instances in the original environment\.
 At the end of the deployment, the deployment group is made up of instances in the replacement environment\.

 **environment configuration**<a name="environmentconfiguration"></a>
 A collection of parameters and settings that define how an environment and its associated resources behave\.